Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Overview of Kwame for Science

 \subsection{View Past Questions}

-The View Past Questions feature provides direct access to our data bank of past national exam questions and answers of the Integrated Science subject (Figure \ref{fig:past_questions}).
+The View Past Questions feature provides direct access to our data bank of past national exam questions and answers of the Integrated Science subject.
 Furthermore, students can filter the questions based on criteria such as the year of the examination, the specific exam, the type of questions, and by topic.
-All these criteria could be inferred easily from the metadata of the original exam files except the topic for which we developed a model to automatically categorize each question according to one of the syllabus topics (see Section \ref{sec:topic_detection})

-Utilizing a combination of markdown and latex we were able to properly render both questions and answers even for niche subjects that make use of equations and symbols not common to regular alphanumeric input, i.e., subjects such as Mathematics or Chemistry.
+All these criteria could be inferred easily from the metadata of the original exam files except the topic for which we developed a model to automatically categorize each question according to one of the syllabus topics (see Section \ref{sec:topic_detection}).
+Utilizing a combination of markdown and LaTeX, we were able to properly render both questions and answers even for niche subjects that make use of equations and symbols not common to regular alphanumeric input, i.e., subjects such as Mathematics or Chemistry.
 Figures linked to questions or answers are also displayed alongside the question or answer.
 Similar to the QA feature, users could click the question cards to open them to see the expert answer and other relevant information such as the year of the exam and the question type.